Double affine Hecke algebras and congruence groups

 Our first main result gives a Coxeter-type presentation for double affine Artin groups which is probably of independent interest.
 As we already mentioned, the double affine Artin groups are not Coxeter braid groups.
 However, we are able to give a presentation for double affine Artin groups as quotients of the Coxeter braid groups associated to the Coxeter diagrams that we will describe in what follows.
 The double affine Weyl groups will admit, of course, a corresponding presentation as quotients of the Coxeter groups associated to the same diagrams.

-For the purpose of this paper, we will use the term (crystallographic) Coxeter diagram to refer to a graph with at most $4$ edges between any pair of nodes and with some nodes marked (by a black dot).
-The marked nodes will be called affine nodes whereas the unmarked nodes will be called finite nodes.
-The marked nodes play, of course, no role in the definition of the corresponding Coxeter braid groups but they will play a role in the definition of their quotients.
+For the purpose of this paper, we will use the term (crystallographic) Coxeter diagram to refer to a graph with at most four edges between any pair of nodes and with some nodes marked with a dot as in Figure \ref{marked}.
+The marked nodes will be called affine nodes, whereas the unmarked nodes will be called finite nodes.